-Whether your kid is a proud preschooler or a seasoned student snapping memorable back to school photos is key.
+Whether your kid is heading back to the classroom or starting the year at home, it’s important to snag a memorable back to school picture of all ages and stages.
 From cool props and backdrops to DIY picture frames and chalkboards, scroll down to discover 25 first day of school photos tips and tricks that are as easy as A, B, C.

 Put the back to school crew in the right frame of mind with this easy DIY talking picture frame.
 We love Apple's and ABCs how-to here, with just an old picture frame, paint and stick-on poster letters (you can find at the dollar store).
 Announce that first day and get a big smile!